sveltekit-i18n/lib/examples/locale-router-static/README.md

 This config contains `prerender` parameter to build your site's language mutations together with desired error pages.

 ### `./src/hooks.js`
-Takes care about redirects in dev mode and during the build process.
+Takes care about redirects to appropriate language mutation in dev mode and during the build process.

 ### `./src/routes/[lang]/[...error]/index.svelte`
 This file handles errors.
 In dev mode, throws error (so you are redirected to `./src/routes/__error.svelte` with appropriate error code), while during the build process, includes the error page itself to render.